GPflow/GPflow/contributing.md

 When incrementing the version number, the following tasks are required:

-- Update the version in `gpflow/_version.py`
+- Update the version in `./VERSION`
-- Update the version in the `doc/source/conf.py`
+- Update the version in `./doc/source/conf.py`
 - Add a note to `RELEASE.md`

 ### Keeping up with TensorFlow

 GPflow tries to keep up with API changes in TensorFlow as far as is reasonable, so that the latest GPflow will work with the latest stable TensorFlow release.
 Changing the version of TensorFlow that we're compatible with requires a few tasks:

-- Update version used on travis via `travis.yml`
-- Update version used on codeship (requires codeship login)
 - Update `README.md`
-- Update version used by readthedocs.org via `docsrequire.txt`
-- Increment the GPflow version (see below).
+- Increment the GPflow version (see above).